black and white bed linen

 • Store ice in insulated bins

-• Support higher daily usage
+• Support higher daily demand

 Before installing, consider: